jnwnlee/selva/README.md

 **Pretrained models:**

 The models will be downloaded automatically when you run the demo script.
-MD5 checksums are provided in `selva/utils/download_utils.py`.
+MD5 checksums are provided in `selva/utils/download_utils.py`. <br/>
+The models are also available at https://huggingface.co/jnwnlee/SelVA/tree/main.
+Place weights of SelVA at `./weights/` folder, and external weights at `./ext_weights` folder. <br/>
-The models are also available at https://huggingface.co/jnwnlee/SelVA/tree/main Refer to [MODELS.md](docs/MODELS.md) for further details.
+Refer to [MODELS.md](docs/MODELS.md) for further details.

 ## Demo